rcurty/qualdata-training/README.md

 2)  Craft better consent forms to allow for data share and reuse;
 3)  Recognize and apply data de-identification techniques;
 4)  Get started with free and campus-licensed tools to manage and analyze qualitative data;
-5)  Identify data repositories and best approaches to share qualitative data.
+5)  Identify data repositories and best approaches to share qualitative interview data.

 To accomplish that, we will be using the following diagram as a